 7. Freelance Translator

-Are you good with languages?
+Are you good at languages?
 If so, you can consider becoming a professional translator.
 How much money you earn depends mainly on your skills, your experience and what type of language combination you offer.

 If your language combination is in high demand and there aren’t too many other translators out there, you can charge a decent rate.